rjashby/Galactic-Age/README.md

 * _Bootstrap_
 * _JavaScript_
 * _jQuery_
+* _Webpack_
+* _Jest_
+* _Babel_
+* _ES Lint_

 ## Description

-_This application..._
+_This application asks a user to input their age, and planet of choice.
+Planetary choices include Earth, Mercury, Venus, Mars, and Jupiter._

+_The user submits the input via a form which populates an HTML div with the user's age on the given planet and life expectancy._

+_In the event that the user has already outlived their life expectancy, a congratulatory message will appear._

 ## Setup/Installation Requirements

 **Cloning**

-1) _In order to utilize this page on your local machine, you will need to clone a copy of this repository using the "$ git clone {url}" command in your coding terminal._
+1) _In order to utilize this page on your local machine, you will need to clone a copy of this repository_

-2) _Navigate to your desired directory in your command terminal and run "$ git clone LINK"_
+2) _Navigate to your desired directory in your command terminal and run "$ git clone https://github.com/rjashby/Galactic-Age"_

 3) _Should you wish to edit the code you cloned, you will need coding software.
 VS Code is an example of a free code editor, which can be downloaded at https://code.visualstudio.com/_.

 4) _Once your coding software is installed, open the folder of the cloned repository, which will contain the HTML files, the bootstrap.css framework, any images, audio, as well separate individual stylesheets for each HTML file._
-5) _To view the finished site locally, simply navigate to the folder/directory which you cloned the project, and open the index.html file in your browser._

 **Downloading**